fairlearn/fairlearn/docs/user_guide/assessment/perform_fairness_assessment.rst

 `sensitive_features` to compute the maximum difference or ratio between subgroups of a sensitive variable.
 The predefined fairness metrics offered by Fairlearn are **demographic parity** ratio/difference and **equalized odds** ratio/difference.
+Either the ratio or difference can be calculated as the max, min or max-min between subgroups (:class:`MetricFrame` also has the capability to calculate these metrics).
 Note that because these metrics are calculated using aggregations between groups, they are meant to be called directly, rather than used within the instantiation of a MetricFrame.